dannyniu/MySuiteA/src/notes.md

-1. ease the implementation of some higher level primitives (e.g. CTR-DRBG relies on block ciphers, and is built without provision for nested prototype instantiation; the same can be said for HMAC);
+1. ease the implementation of some higher level primitives (e.g. CTR-DRBG relies on block ciphers, and is built without provision for nested factory instantiation; the same can be said for HMAC);

 2. limit the nesting levels of information macros (e.g. PKCS#1 paddings of MySuiteA RSA implementations require 2 hash functions - 1 for message,